paultcochrane/dapper-quotation/README.md

 Released under the MIT license.

-Two different font packages are included in the repo for convenience:
+Two different font packages are included in the repository for convenience:

 - OpenSans (Apache License v2.00)
 - Font Awesome (SIL OFL 1.1)